anoopsarkar/compilers-class/hw2.md

 Read the specification carefully before you attempt to write any code to solve this homework.

+## Getting Started

+Do the [YACC practice problems](YACC-practice.html) to get ready for this assignment.

 ## Your Task

 Using the [Decaf language specification](decafspec.html) as your guide,